 Raymond Moody and Lisa Smartt have worked together for ten years since establishing The Final Words Project to study what people say in their final days.
 They have a shared commitment to researching the question of an afterlife through rational means while also embracing the emotional power and ineffability of such experiences.

 Music is a vehicle for sharing what we have learned through rational investigation in ways that touch hearts and bring a little of the "divine" to all of us.

 The gift of music is one of the compelling after effects reported by some who have had near death experiences.

 David Ditchfield, Dr. Tony Cicoria, and Kevin Fortune share their stories of NDE-inspired symphonies.

-Composer The Divine Light
+Composer of The Divine Light

 A few years ago, David Ditchfield had a freak accident in which he was dragged under a speeding train.
 He had a profound near death experience (NDE) and acquired astonishing new abilities.
 He started composing classical music.
 This new-found gift was all the more astonishing as David (a former punk/pop guitarist) has never received any training in classical music and never composed such music before his NDE.
 In fact, to this day, he cannot read or write a single note of musical notation.
 David's debut symphony 'The Divine Light' expresses what he felt during his NDE.

 Kevin Braheny Fortune